ricaun/RevitLookup.Installation/README.md

-# RevitLookup.Instalation
+# RevitLookup.Installation

-This is a instalation for the project [RevitLookup](https://github.com/jeremytammik/RevitLookup).
+This is a installation for the project [RevitLookup](https://github.com/jeremytammik/RevitLookup).

 All the files was sign by [ricaun](https://ricaun.com).